xavierdhjr/msu-cse491-2013/hw3.rst

    (50/100 points)

-4. Write an HTML output script that creates four files, 'index.html', 'recipes.html', 'inventory.html', and 'liquor_types.html'.
-They
+4. Write an HTML output script named 'make-html.py' in the top-level directory (above 'drinkz' and 'bin').

-   should be created by the script from the information in your database!
+   This script should create a directory 'drinkz', and four files within it: 'index.html', 'recipes.html', 'inventory.html', and 'liquor_types.html'.
+They should be created by the script *from the information in your database* using the db.py functions!

    The index file should link to the other three files.